ZecHub/zechub/site/guides/zecdefi.md

 **ZSA/UDA's**

-Zcash Shielded Assets / User Defined Assets have been in developement with the assistance of a dedicated team.
+Zcash Shielded Assets / User Defined Assets have been in development with the assistance of a dedicated team.
 Following the NU5 protocol upgrade they are significantly closer to fruition.
 Mechanisms for trustless & private cross-chain bridging of these assets enabling interoperability are currently in the works.
 A link to the Zcon3 presentation on this below.

 ### Resources: